Łódź: Rail

 In December 2016, a few years after the demolition of the old building of Łódź Fabryczna station, a new underground station was opened.
 It is considered to be the largest and most modern of all train stations in Poland and is designed to handle increased traffic after the construction of the tunnel.
 It also serves as a multimodal transport hub, featuring an underground intercity bus station, and is integrated with a new transport interchange serving taxis and local trams and buses.
 The construction of the new Łódź Fabryczna station was part of a broader project of urban renewal known as Nowe Centrum Łodzi (New Centre of Łódź).

 The third-largest train station in Łódź is Łódź Widzew.
-There are also many other stations and train stops in the city, many of which were upgraded as part of the Łódzka Kolej Aglomeracyjna commuter rail project.
+There are also many other stations and train stops in the city, many of which were upgraded as part of the Łódź Agglomeration Railway commuter rail project.
 The rail service, founded as part of a major regional rail upgrade and owned by Łódź Voivodeship, operates on routes to Kutno, Sieradz, Skierniewice, Łowicz, and on selected days to Warsaw, with plans for further expansion after the construction of the tunnel.